West Coast Wetsuit Guide: Pacific Northwest

 Summer: June - August

-Summertime is definitely the busiest time for surfing in the North West.
+Summertime is definitely the busiest time for surfing in the PNW.
 Weekend surfers tend to escape the inland heat in droves to cool off on the coast and surf the fun summer swells and popular breaks with north wind protection.
 This is where West Coast surfing differs the most from the East Coast.
 As I mentioned earlier, upwelling is in full effect, and the water can dip to winter lows in a matter of days.
 A hooded 5mm wetsuit is still the call during the summer, even though the air temperature can hit 80 degrees F making the stroll to the water miserably hot.

 Being knowledgeable about forecasts, especially wind direction, can help you make the right choice when surfing.
 A 5/4 hooded suit will work regardless; however, if you want to ditch the thick rubber, keep an eye out for multiple days of south or west winds.
 If you get two to three days of south winds in the summer, the water can reach upwards of 60 degrees F in Oregon and Washington.
 Just keep in mind that as soon as you get three days of hard north winds, the water temperature can dip below 50 degrees F again.
 Having a set of 1.5mm gloves is never a bad idea.
 They are easy to pack, and it’s always better to have and not need than to need and not have.

-"Only Surf in the Summer" Wetsuit Recommendations
+"Only Surf in the Summer" PNW Wetsuit Recommendations

 Iconic beach scene on the Oregon coast.